 QUERY looks at your information (or "data") and finds the answer to your question in a clear list.

-In the QUERY function, data selection refers to choosing the specific range of cells that contain the information you want to analyze.
+In the QUERY function, data selection refers to choosing the specific range or columns of cells that contain the information you want to analyze.
 This could be a single column, a row, or a larger block of data spanning multiple rows and columns.

 When creating a QUERY, make sure you are formulating precise questions or instructions that help you extract the exact information you need from your data.